mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    **Bargaining setting.** Buyers make offers to the seller.
-The seller’s consideration of the offers follows a DDM process in which the drift rate depends on the size of the offer.
-High offers are accepted quickly.
-Medium offers are rejected slowly, while low offers are rejected quickly.
-Thus, the seller reveals their preference for each offer though their RT.
-Buyers can use this information to adjust their next offer.
-The buyer needs to a larger increase in their offer after a fast rejection compared to slow rejection.
+        Bargaining setting.
+In a standard bargaining exchange, the proposer makes an offer to the responder, which the responder can either accept or reject.
+On eBay, buyers make offers     to sellers.
+The size of the offer, in combination with the seller’s private value, determines the drift rate in the DDM.
+Here, the high offer (in green) yields a modest positive drift rate (towards the “accept” boundary), the medium offer (in purple) yields a low negative drift rate (towards the “reject” boundary), and a low offer (in pink) yields a high negative drift rate.
+As a result, the seller accepts the high offer with medium speed, rejects the medium offer slowly, and rejects the low offer quickly.
+So, a strategic buyer will increase their next offer a lot after a quick rejection, but only a little after a slow rejection.
 </div>

 **Research question**